Predicting Stellar Rotation Periods Using XGBoost: Discussion

 We believe that the level of importance attained by the CS and GWPS families of variables is related to the fact that most of the reference stellar rotation periods have been estimated from them.
 As mentioned in \cref{sec:stats}, there is a strong correlation between some features of these families and the response.
-One way to test this hypothesis would be to train new models from structured data obtained from synthetic light curves, produced by reliable stellar simulators, such as the PLATO Simulator \citep{marcos2014plato}.
+One way to test this hypothesis would be to train new models from structured data obtained from synthetic light curves, produced by reliable stellar simulators, such as the StarSim code \citep{rosich2020correcting} or the PLATO Simulator \citep{marcos2014plato}. \footnote{ PLATO stands for \textbf{PLA}netary \textbf{T}ransits and \textbf{O}scillations of the stars. }

 This might require the engineering of new variables, but in principle we would be able to control for the correlations between the predictors and the response.

 The results indicate that the CS features are slightly more important for the model than those of the GWPS.
 This is probably due to the fact that the CS is the product of the normalised GWPS and the ACF, thus amplifying peaks present in both and attenuating signals possibly due to instrumental effects, that manifest themselves differently in the GWPS and the ACF.